RapoDapo/RapoDapo/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on Piece Era
+- 🔭 I’m currently working on CodeFlow

 - 🌱 I’m currently learning Discord.JS

 - 👯 I’m looking to collaborate on litereally anything

-- 📫 How to reach me: rapolasa29@aisv.lt or Discord: Rapo#1959
+- 📫 How to reach me: rapo@rapodapo.me or Discord: Rapo#1959
 <!--
 **RapoDapo/RapoDapo** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.